-7 Things to Know Before Choosing and Installing Marble Flooring
+9 Things to Know Before Buying and Installing Marble Flooring

 Beautiful marble flooring started its journey into our homes as limestone.
 Millions of years of metamorphosis—intense heat and pressure—produced a dense variegated stone that can be polished to a high shine.
 Marble is now mined throughout the world and is highly prized as a natural product for countertops and flooring.
 Polished marble reflects light to make rooms seem more spacious while offering a touch of elegance.

-Yet for such an upscale material, marble is also durable and easy-care.
-You’ll find it often installed in “wet” environments, such as kitchens and bathrooms, where frequent water splashes can be simply wiped away without causing damage.
-So if you’re thinking about incorporating this fabulous flooring into your home design, read on to learn what types of marble are available, how to choose the best one for your budget, and glean some DIY tips should you opt to tackle installation yourself.
+If you’re thinking about incorporating this fabulous flooring into your home design, read on to learn about the different types of marble available, how to choose the best one for your budget, and glean some DIY tips should you opt to tackle marble flooring installation yourself.

 Marble flooring tiles come in varying colors and surface patterns.
 The contrasting color lines running through the surface are known as veining, which can be heavy and pronounced or delicate and barely noticeable.
 While more than a hundred varieties of marble exist, there are three main categories, each type identified by its appearance.